Edition 42

 By the kindness that they give,

-little scraps of metal
+And this little scraps of metal

 Takes me in to where they live.